canonical/spread/README.md

 If the password field is defined without a username, it specifies the password for root to connect over SSH.
-If both username and password are provided, the credentials will be used to connect to the system and SSH access for root will be configured using sudo.
+If both username and password are provided, the credentials will be used to connect to the system, and password-less sudo must be available for the provided user.

-In all cases the end result is the same: a system that root can connect to using the current session password.
+In all cases the end result is the same: a system that executes scripts as root.

 <a name="including"/>